Fiews/FluxAggregatorLedgerWithdraw/README.md

 ```bash
 node ./index.js
 ```

+_Note: If you are getting errors about not being able to connect to the device, try running with sudo: `sudo -E node ./index.js`_

 The script will now check the withdrawable amounts in the FluxAggregator contracts, and prompt you to withdraw!